agdnicholson/activity-package-technical-test/README.md

 More information can be stored in the Action table/model.
 Add some log info in a log text field for example and that is saved in the HasActions methods.

 6. What should be considered when developing the package to scale?\
 For every database action there is a second query, this could be inefficient.
-Might be feasable to store the activity methods in a batch job and process thus write to db later perhaps.
+Might be feasable to store the actions in a batch job and process thus write to db later perhaps.

 7. What should happen when an event is triggered but there is no authenticated user, e.g. in a queued job?\